MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-style-site.md

 ## Set your brand color palette

-In this section, we will update the color palette to incorporate two or three primary brand colors, as well as neutral complimentary colors.
+You can update the color palette to incorporate two or three primary brand colors, and neutral complimentary colors.
 These colors can be used consistently across your entire Power Pages site.

 1. Inside the design studio, go to the styling workspace and select the colors you'd like to use for the background and fonts.
 1. Select **Save changes**.